HorizenLabs/zkverify-docs/docs/tutorials/05-how_to_run_a_node/03-run_using_binaries/05-update_running_node.md

 ```

 :::tip[**Recommendation: use the latest tag**]
-It is recommended to use the latest tag in order to run fresh and updated software; check from the [releases page](https://github.com/HorizenLabs/compose-zkverify-simplified/releases) which is the latest tag and if neeeded update accordingly the command provided above (here tag `0.3.0` is used).
+It is recommended to use the latest tag in order to run the latest, most updated software.
+Check the [releases page](https://github.com/HorizenLabs/compose-zkverify-simplified/releases) to find the latest tag and if needed, update accordingly the command provided above (here tag `0.3.0` is used).
 :::

 After checking out the new source code version, build it with: